 In 1886, the Society of British Artists in London, in need of rejuvenation, risked electing Whistler as President.
-He set out autocratically to reform the Society, raising money, revamping the galleries, designing a Velarium (M1122) to soften the light and direct it on the pictures, rejecting sub-standard pictures, and inviting foreigners (like Waldo Storey, Alfred Stevens and Claude Monet) to exhibit.
+He set out autocratically to reform the Society, raising money, revamping the galleries, rejecting sub-standard pictures, and inviting foreigners (like Waldo Storey, Alfred Stevens and Claude Monet) to exhibit.
 The Society revolted, and he was forced to resign.
-Meanwhile, pastels, oils, drawings and watercolours – like the atmospheric Nocturne in Grey and Gold – Piccadilly (M862) – hung in three one-man exhibitions of 'Notes' – 'Harmonies' – 'Nocturnes' at Messrs Dowdeswells in 1884 and 1886 and at Wunderlich's in New York in 1889.
+Meanwhile, pastels, oils, drawings and watercolours hung in three one-man exhibitions of ‘Notes’ – ‘Harmonies’ – ‘Nocturnes’ at Messrs Dowdeswells in 1884 and 1886 and at Wunderlich’s in New York in 1889.
 This gave Americans, like Howard Mansfield, Howard Whittemore, and Charles L. Freer, the opportunity to buy their first Whistlers.
 They flocked to his studio and competed in buying his work: Freer formed the greatest of all collections of Whistler’s work in America.

-In 1888, Whistler married Beatrice Philip, widow of E. W. Godwin.
+Joanna Hiffernan died in 1886.
+Whistler parted soon after from Maud Franklin.
+In 1888, he married Beatrice Philip, widow of E. W. Godwin.
 On honeymoon, Whistler taught her to etch.
 An artist and designer, she worked beside him, and her work has sometimes been mistaken for his.
 She encouraged his pastels of young models, like the Pettigrew sisters, and his print-making.
 She posed for several portraits including Harmony in Red: Lamplight (YMSM 253).
 Some of his finest lithographs, like The Duet of 1894, show Beatrice at home in 110 rue du Bac in Paris.
 The most poignant, By the Balcony and The Siesta, were drawn as she lay dying of cancer in 1895.
-She died in the following year, and her young sister, Rosalind Birnie Philip, became Whistler's ward (as well as model and companion) and inherited his estate, giving and at last bequeathing a major collection of Whistler’s work to the University of Glasgow.
+She died in the following year, and her young sister, Rosalind Birnie Philip, became Whistler’s ward (as well as model and companion) and inherited his estate, giving and at last bequeathing a major collection of Whistler’s work to the University of Glasgow.

 Whistler’s collection of letters and pamphlets on art, The Gentle Art of Making Enemies, was published by William Heinemann in 1890.
 Whistler’s butterflies, a sting in their tails, decorate each document.
 Another book – Eden versus Whistler: The Baronet and the Butterfly.
 A Valentine with a Verdict, published in Paris by Louis-Henry May in 1899 – recorded a lawsuit brought by the artist against Sir William Eden in 1898, which resulted in a change to French law, by giving artists control over their work.